Select Your Location

 After keeping the deceased body for a limited time at the home, the close ones prepare it for the cremation ceremony.
 According to Hinduism, one must follow the below-mentioned points at the cremation ground.

-1. The elder person of the family performs the cremation ceremony.
+1. The older person of the family performs the cremation ceremony.

 2. Usually, the cremation places are near the river banks.
 Hence the elder person washes the body and wraps it with a clean white cloth.
 If a deceased person is married and female, it must be embellished with red clothes.

-3. The person who is taking part in the cremation ritual should shave his head and mustache and beard.
+3. The person participating in the cremation ritual should shave his head moustache and beard.
 Other family members should also do the same activity.

 4. The prepared body is placed on a wooden pyre and the elder person moves around the body in an anti-clockwise direction with a clay pot filled with water.

-5. After completing three rounds, the chief mourner drops the clay pot on the ground and set fire to the pyre.
+5. After completing three rounds, the chief mourner drops the clay pot on the ground and fires the pyre.

 The family members wait until the deceased body gets completely turned into ashes.
 After three days, the remains can be collected and flown into the sacred water or scattered over the ground.

-What you should not do after the demise of a family member in the Hindu religion?
+What you should not do after the death of a family member in the Hindu religion?

 There are several castes, creeds, sects and subsects in the Hindu religion and each one has a different and unique method of offering reverence to the departed person.
 But some common rules are followed in various sects of Hinduism like,

 1. After the demise of a beloved family member, the other persons of the family do not cook food for the entire day.
-They can take it from their neighbors and friends.
+They can take it from their neighbours and friends.

 2. The entire family should not wear new clothes for 13 days after the demise of the person.
 Any other kind of bodily beautification is also prohibited for 13 days.